TOMToolkit/tom_base/docs/observing/customize_ocs_facility.rst

                 )

         def get_instruments(self):
-            # Here we return only the instruments that are of type SPECTRA
+            # Here only the instruments that are of type SPECTRA are returned.
             instruments = super().get_instruments()
             return {code: instrument for (code, instrument) in instruments.items() if ('SPECTRA' == instrument['type'])}

         def configuration_type_choices(self):
-            # Here we return only the configuration types that we want users to submit with
+            # Here only the configuration types that you want users to submit with are Returned.
-            # By default, all "Schedulable" configuration types will be available, as defined in configdb
+            # By default, all "Schedulable" configuration types will be available, as defined in configdb.
             return [
                 ('SPECTRUM', 'Spectrum'),
                 ('REPEAT_SPECTRUM', 'Spectrum Sequence'),